asifsalam/asifsalam.github.io/oldposts/2015-05-10-R-and-PowerPoint-Part-2.md

 ---
 layout: post
-title: How to Create Amazing PowerPoint Slides using R
+title: How to Create Amazing PowerPoint Slides using R - Part 2 (3)
 ---

+Now that we have a few basic tools for manipulating PowerPoint slides, let's use the power of R to build really amazing slides.
+In this post we'll get some data that we will use in Part 3 for constructing a PowerPoint slide with lots of (needless) animation, and some interaction.

+You should have the same R/RStudio setup and the packages we loaded in [Part 1][1]

+Let's get started.

 Let's face it, PowerPoint isn't going anywhere.
 Even if you use R (or Python) for data analysis, PowerPoint is how you distribute and communicate results, and learning how to create those decks as part of your R workflow can pay off.
 Beyond efficiency, and repeatability, programmatic access enables you to do things that just aren't possible with point and click.
 In this tutorial, we'll learn how to automate PowerPoint using R.